 - 14.10 Advertisements for paper or electronic publications (for example, periodicals, books and text services) must not recommend a specific investment offer. - 14.11 The advertising of unsecured consumer credit or hire services by consumer credit businesses or consumer hire businesses and / or credit brokering businesses or related credit services, such as debt counselling or debt adjusting is acceptable only if the advertiser complies with the financial promotions requirements imposed by FSMA and the FCA's rules set out in Chapter 3 of CONC..
 The requirements for financial promotions set out in Chapter 3 of CONC do not apply: (a) where the credit is available only to a company or other body corporate (such as a limited liability partnership); (b) where a financial promotion is solely promoting credit agreements or consumer hire agreements or P2P lending agreements for the purposes of a customer's business; (c) to a financial promotion to the extent that it relates to qualifying credit or (d) it falls within the definition of an excluded communication as set out in the FCA's handbook.
 If the applicability or interpretation of these rules or provisions is in doubt, advertisers may contact the FCA.
 The FCA does not check financial promotions for compliance with the CONC rules before they are published.
 Such advertisements that involve distance marketing must also comply with the Financial Services (Distance Marketing) Regulations 2004 (as amended).
-Other distance-marketing financial advertisements are covered by the FCA Handbook.
+Other distance-marketing financial advertisements are covered by

-- 14.12 Advertisements for mortgages and re-mortgages are normally financial promotions under FSMA and must comply with the requirements imposed by FSMA and MCOB. - 14.12.1 Advertisements for most loans secured by a second charge are financial promotions and the requirements of CONC therefore apply.
-Special note should be taken of the requirements in CONC 3.6 for secured loans - 14.12.2 Advertisements for some mortgages might also have to comply with the provisions of COBS (for example if an investment product is being sold alongside a mortgage).
+- the FCA Handbook. - 14.12 Advertisements for mortgages and re-mortgages are normally financial promotions under FSMA and must comply with the requirements imposed by FSMA and MCOB. - 14.12.1 Advertisements for most loans secured by a second charge are financial promotions, and special note should therefore be taken of the requirements of MCOB 3A. - 14.12.2 Advertisements for some mortgages might also have to comply with the provisions of COBS (for example if an investment product is being sold alongside a mortgage).